Zeroeh/RotMG-Appspot/README.md

-If you have any contributions (new urls, previously unknown parameters, ect), feel free to submit an issue or pull request and I will be sure to credit you. **Feel like helping?
-Don't forget to check the new CONTRIBUTE.md guide**
+If you have any contributions (new urls, previously unknown parameters, etc.), feel free to submit an issue or pull request and I will be sure to credit you. **Feel like helping?
+Don't forget to check the CONTRIBUTE.md guide**

 The main goal of this project is to document endpoints in the RotMG appspot API.
 All links (at least the ones we can find / have access to), old or new, are posted here.